Home | | | Bio | | | Gallery | | | Rocks in my Head | | | The Centre of the Universe | | | Mailing List | | | Contact |

 earth and water and the centre of the universe

-In this cast paper series, I playfully explore and celebrate the elemental nature of the creative process and its close connection with the body.
-The elements, earth and water, and the body are expressed as parallel sources of creative power.
+This cast paper series playfully explores and celebrates the elemental nature of the creative process and its close connection with the body.
+The elements (earth and water) and the body are expressed as parallel sources of creative power.
+Organic patterns, incremental growth and fluid rhythms mimic nature - the original creative process.
+In these works, the body is represented by the belly - a simple, sensual form and a physical, creative and intuitive centre.

-Changeable, unpredictable and infinitely varied, water is an element that effectively represents the emotional, creative force.
+water bellies: Changeable, unpredictable and infinitely varied, water is an element that effectively represents the emotional, creative force.
 The water content of the body is almost the same as the percentage of water covering this planet: we're almost two thirds water!

-I chose cast paper for its sensual and skin-like qualities.
-The handmade paper form has been cast by applying wet cotton pulp over a plaster mould.
-The wet paper is then dried for about a week with layers of wool blankets and sand-bag weights.
-All of these steps before I get to draw and paint!
+Cast paper has been chosen for its sensual and skin-like qualities.
+The handmade paper form has been hand cast by pressing wet cotton pulp onto a plaster mould.
+The wet paper is then dried for about a week by continuously reapplying layers of water-absorbing wool blankets weighted by sandbags.
+When completely dry, the paper castings can then be drawn and painted on as well as cut into patterns and assembled in a variety of ways.
+Like earth, water and the human body, cast paper is fragile yet amazingly durable and resilient.

 Each sculptural relief has been framed in either a shadow box or a plexi box.